Parkland high school shooting: Perpetrator

-Behavioral issues and social media

-Cruz had behavioral issues since preschool, and according to The Washington Post he was "entrenched in the process for getting students help rather than referring them to law enforcement."
+Cruz had behavioral issues since preschool, and was eligible for special education services alongside a tailor-made Individualized Education Program.
+According to The Washington Post he was "entrenched in the process for getting students help rather than referring them to law enforcement".
 He was transferred between schools six times in three years in an effort to deal with these problems.
-In 2014, he was transferred to a school for children with emotional or learning disabilities.
-There were reports that he made threats against other students.

-He returned to Stoneman Douglas High School two years later but was expelled in 2017 for disciplinary reasons.
+Cruz returned to Stoneman Douglas High School two years later but was expelled in 2017 for disciplinary reasons.
 As he could not be expelled from the Broward County School system completely, he was transferred to alternative placement.
-The school administration had circulated an email to teachers, warning that Cruz had made threats against other students.
-The school banned him from wearing a backpack on campus.

-Psychiatrists recommended an involuntary admission of Cruz to a residential treatment facility, starting in 2013.
+A former classmate said Cruz had anger management issues and often joked about guns and gun violence, which included threats of shooting up establishments.

 The Florida Department of Children and Families investigated him in September 2016 for Snapchat posts in which he cut both his arms and said he planned to buy a gun.
 At this time, a school resource officer suggested he undergo an involuntary psychiatric examination under the provisions of the Baker Act.
 Two guidance counselors agreed, but a mental institution did not.
 State investigators reported he had depression, autism, and attention deficit hyperactivity disorder (ADHD).
+However, psychologist Frederick M. Kravitz later testified that Cruz was never diagnosed with autism.
 In their assessment, they concluded he was "at low risk of harming himself or others".
 He had previously received mental health treatment, but had not received treatment in the year leading up to the shooting.

 Broward County Sheriff Scott Israel described Cruz's online profiles and accounts as "very, very disturbing".
 They contained pictures and posts of him with a variety of weapons, including long knives, a shotgun, a pistol, and a BB gun.
 Police said that he held "extremist" views; social media accounts that were thought to be linked to him contained anti-black and anti-Muslim slurs.
-YouTube comments linked to him include "I wanna die Fighting killing shit ton of people," threats against police officers and "antifa", and intent to mimic the University of Texas tower shooting.
-One of Cruz's Instagram accounts had a profile photo of a person wearing a "Make America Great Again" baseball cap.
+Items recovered by police at the scene included gun magazines with swastikas carved in them.